computor-tools/qubic-crypto/README.md

 ### To install dependencies and build:
 This should pull and run emsdk from https://github.com/emscripten-core/emsdk

 Tested on arch linux only.
+You'll need GNU Make.
 ```bash
 bun run build
 ```